This page aims to document the security related aspects of the FIDO2 implementation on Solo. This is to make it easier for public review and comments.

 all key generation and derivation in FIDO2.
 Solo uses a key wrapping method

 NOTE: The masked implementation of AES is planned, but not yet implemented.
 Currently it is normal AES.

 When you register a service with a FIDO2 or U2F authenticator, the authenticator must generate a new keypair unique to that service.
-This keypair could be stored on the authenticator to be used in subsequent authentications, but now a certain amount of memory needs to be allocated for this.
-On embedded devices, there isn't much memory to spare and users will allows frustratingly hit the limit of this memory.
+This keypair could be stored on the authenticator to be used in subsequent authentications, but a certain amount of memory would need to be allocated for this.
+On embedded devices, there isn't much memory to spare and users would frustratingly hit the limit of this memory.